AlexAegis/rx_bevy/docs/43_development_guidelines_and_rules.md

 ## `RX_OP_NO_UNNECESSARY_CLOSE_ON_SINGLE_EMISSIONS`: Operator Subscribers should not do unnecessary checks and maintain their own is_closed state unless they can close themselves

-If something can close, it's their job to not emit anything after.
-Therefore downstream operators who can't close, do not have to do any unnecessary checks as nothing will be received from upstream after it closed.
+If an operator can't close itself because it's not not within it's ability to trigger an unsubscribe, then it's completely unnecessary to check if downstream is closed or not, as it will be downstreams job to ignore upstream events if it had been closed.

-Bad example:
+Checking too early would result in many more extra ifs that necessary.

+For example: `map` doesn't unsubscribe:

 ```rs
 #[inline]